edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

 =======

 :cli:synopsis:`<name>`
     The new EdgeDB instance name.
+Asked interactively if not specified.

+:cli:synopsis:`<branch-or-database-name>`
+    The default branch (or database pre-v5) name on the new instance.
+Defaults to ``main`` or, when creating a pre-v5 instance, ``edgedb``.

 :cli:synopsis:`--nightly`
     Use the nightly server for this instance.